BMW To Sell Only Electric Cars in 10 Years

 Since Tesla released its upscale electric Model S SUV in 2012, it’s become the “it” car for eco-conscious celebrities like Steven Spielberg, Don Cheadle, James Cameron and Zooey Deschanel.
 The electric Model X is supposed to be launched this fall and more than 20,000 people have already put in $5,000 deposits to guarantee theirs.

 BMW’s first two cars from Project i, the $43,000 i3 electric and the $135,000 i8 supercar, have also done well in the market with the i3 being the fourth best selling electric in the US.
+When it comes to the release of new cars, not everyone would be able to afford it, which is where the idea of buying second-hand vehicles from sites like autozin may come in handy.
+As long as it’s roadworthy, that’s all that matters.

-Mercedes-Benz, Porsche and Audi are also jumping on the electric bandwagon and releasing their own electric models within the next three years.
-In the last month, General Motors released images of its Bolt vehicle, which will retail at $30,000 being a mass market electric expected in 2018.
+Mercedes-Benz, Porsche, and Audi are also jumping on the electric bandwagon and releasing their own electric models within the next three years.
+In the last month, General Motors released images of its Bolt vehicle, which will retail at $30,000 being a mass-market electric expected in 2018.

 With all of those changes, could gas pumps one day be a thing of the past?